 In Phnom Penh we obtained Russian visa.

-Hiking in Nepal during the monsoon
+Hiking in Nepal During the Monsoon Season

 At first we were thinking about hiking to Everest Base Camp.